30 September 2022

 Petrone created his new start-up together with two other entrepreneurs, Mohamed Younes and Alberto Marchetti.

-1000Farmacie has reached a of over 20 million dollars, on a yearly basis.
+1000Farmacie has reached a gross merchandise value of over 20 million dollars, on a yearly basis.
 Also, it keeps on reinforcing its partnerships with some of the major pharmaceutical companies in Italy.
-These companies chose 100Farmacie to improve their delivery service.
+These companies chose 1000Farmacie to improve their delivery service.

 1000Farmacie launched its business during the peak of the Covid pandemic